 Above — A 100 Ω R plus a single 0.001 μF capacitor.
 If you leave off 1 capacitor, a serious notch appears at ~ 68 MHz.
 If you flip the filter around so the bypass cap is on the right hand side, the tracing appears the same.
 This problem occurred with all the filters tested in all experiments.
 As possible, solder a suitable bypass capacitor on both sides of the R or L.

 I encourage you to experiment with the SRF of coils and wideband decouple + bypass filters on your own.

-At HF and lower VHF, I've found hole-through capacitors may filter better than their SMT counterparts.
+At HF and lower VHF, I've found a hole-through capacitor may sometimes filter better than a "garden variety" SMT counterpart.
 Click for a graphic that shows this.
-Presumably, the SMT caps exhibit lower Q than the equivalent hole-though part.
-At some frequency above 200 MHz, the lead inductance of the hole-through capactors may cause the opposite effect.
+Presumably, the SMT cap exhibited a lower Q than the equivalent hole-though part.
+At some frequency above 200 MHz, the lead inductance of the hole-through capactor may cause the opposite effect.

 Further, on the VHF — Véronique web page, Section 6: I swept 3 capacitors including an ultra-high Q SMT part.